-Looking forward to 2024, we have drilling planned for Jacks, Mushima North and Mukai in Zambia although, given the interest we have had from other companies in these, we may farm out this work to a joint venture partner at one of these projects at least.
+Looking forward to 2024, we have drilling planned for Jacks, Mushima North and Mukai in Zambia although, given the interest we have had from other companies in these, we may seek to farm out this work to a joint venture partner at one of these projects at least.
+In addition, at Konkola West, our joint venture partner, KoBold has committed to commence a drilling programme by no later than 14 May 2024 targeting deep extensions to the world class Konkola copper deposit.